cfarkas/annotate_my_genomes/README.md

 - IMPORTANT: if you copied the gene list from excel and you paste it in a txt file, you must convert this file to tabular and remove non ASCII characters.
 Galaxy (https://usegalaxy.org/) can easily do this by uploading the .txt file and executing Text Manipulation --> Convert delimiters to TAB in a single step.

-## I need to validate my genes by qPCR hopefully in conserved regions, what can I do?:
+## I need to validate my genes by qPCR, what can I do?:

 The above gene list in tabular format can also be used to extract:
 - Transcripts sequences associated to each gene.